-Bone density or Bone mineral density (BMD).
+Bone mineral density (BMD).
 The amount of bone tissue in a segment of bone.
 Measuring BMD is the best way to evaluate bone strength and predict fracture risk.
 Results are reported as T-scores and Z-scores.
-See also DXA scan.
+See also Dual-energy x-ray absorptiometry (DXA).

 Breast cancer.
 A disease in which abnormal cells in the breast divide and multiply in an uncontrolled fashion.
 The cells can invade nearby tissue and can spread through the bloodstream and lymphatic system (lymph nodes) to other parts of the body.

 Breast ultrasound.
-A noninvasive, safe technique that uses sound waves to create images of structures deep within the body.
-Often used as a follow-up to a mammogram or breast exam, it can determine if an abnormality is a cyst or solid tissue.
+A noninvasive, safe technique that uses sound waves to create images of structures deep within the breast.
+Often used as a follow-up to a mammogram or breast exam, it can determine whether an abnormality is a cyst or solid tissue.

 Calcitonin.
 A hormone produced by cells in the thyroid gland (located in the neck) that controls the level of calcium in the blood and helps bones absorb calcium.
 Also a nonoral prescription drug government approved for the treatment of postmenopausal osteoporosis, although not as potent as other osteoporosis drugs.
 An example is salmon calcitonin.

 Calcium.
 A mineral that ensures proper functioning of cells in the body including the heart, nerves, muscles, and bones.
 Calcium is found in the skeleton and teeth, in the cells, and in the blood.
 Adequate calcium intake is essential for healthy bones with beneficial effects on hypertension, colorectal cancer, obesity, and kidney stones as well.
 Calcium is best absorbed through dietary sources, including dairy foods, some leafy green vegetables, oily fish, calcium-fortified foods, tofu, and nuts.
 Nonprescription supplements are also available.
-An example is calcium carbonate (marketed as Tums, among others).
+An example is calcium carbonate.

 Cancer.
 A general term for more than 100 diseases in which there is an uncontrolled, abnormal growth of cells.
 Cancer cells can spread through the bloodstream and lymphatic system to other parts of the body (metastases).

 Cardiovascular disease (CVD).
 An umbrella term used to describe many conditions related to the circulatory system, both inside and outside the heart.
 Includes heart disease, coronary artery disease (CAD), and coronary heart disease (CHD) as well as peripheral vascular disease.
-See also Coronary artery disease, Heart disease.
+See also Coronary artery disease (CAD), Heart disease.

 Cataract.
 A clouding of the lens of the eye that obstructs the passage of light.
 Associated with aging.

-CAT scan.
-Abbreviation for computerized axial tomography scan.
+Computed axial tomography (CAT).
 A special kind of body imaging that is processed by a computer and displayed on a screen for viewing.

 Cervix.
-The lower, narrow end of the uterus (or womb).
-A Pap smear tests for cancer of the cervix and for changes that would progress to cancer with time (dysplasia).
+The lower, narrow end of the uterus.
+A Pap test tests for cancer of the cervix and for changes that would progress to cancer with time (dysplasia).